Safer West County

 We are your neighbors.
 We are a diverse group of volunteers dedicated to ensuring our West County community thrives for generations to come.
 We would love for you to join us.

 SWC is an official 501.C.3 non-profit.
-Our current board and committees collectively have members from Bodega, Bodega Bay, Camp Meeker, Freestone, Graton, Green Valley, Guerneville, Monte Rio, Occidental, and West Sebastopol.
+Our current board and committees collectively have members from Bodega, Bodega Bay, Camp Meeker, Cazadero, Forestville, Freestone, Graton, Green Valley, Guerneville, Monte Rio, Occidental, Rio Nido, and West Sebastopol and we continue to grow our network of communities.

 Our volunteers work to provide risk mitigation projects & improvements where you live.
 STAY IN TOUCH with our progress and LEARN how to make your home & neighborhood safer and your community more connected.